 TIPS

 JSTOR contains a wide-range of information related to the humanities.
-It is an excellent resource for finding articles to cite in your annotated bibliography.
+It is an excellent resource for finding articles to cite in your annotated bibliography and reviews of books.

 TIPS